maestre3d/alexandria/docs/Event_guidelines.md

 to propagate effects in our distributed environment.
 Any service _could_ be listening to it. _They are mutable._

 Besides of these types, you _should_ follow the next rules:
-- Every event _should_ have inside its metadata the fields:
+- Every event **must** have inside its metadata the fields:
     - ID: Event unique identifier.
-    - Service: Service who sends the event (could be using the server config file).
+    - Service: Service who sends the event in upper case (could be using the server config file).
     - Event type: Integration or Domain event.
     - Priority: High, Mid or Low.
     - Provider: Message broker used.
     - Dispatch Time: Unix timestamp.
 - Every event _should_ have a body, it _could_ contain entities, aggregates or just entity's ID.
-- Integration events _should_ use as body an array of strings with the reference keys to handle.
-- Integration events _could_ have a _Backup_ field inside it's metadata for replace/update operations for a possible rollback.

 ## Transactions
 In every event-driven architecture, using transactions is a **must**-have to keep data up to date.
 In the following section, we will discuss about transactions in a deep way.

 This represents an integration event.
-Transactions _should_ use the following body:
+Transactions **must** use the following body:
   - ID: Transaction ID
   - Root ID: Aggregation/Entity ID.
   - Span ID: OpenTracing/OpenCensus root span ID.